mharnold/spiderosm/README.txt

 file will be output too.
 (See the CONFIG section above for how-to enable postgis and spatialite)

-This takes about 15 minutes to run on my machine, plus a few minutes to download the California OSM extract.
+This runs in under five minutes on my machine (including download time.)
 If Postgis or Spatialite is enabled it will take longer.

 bin/spiderosm_portland.py
 ----------------------
 NOTE:  default bounding box is approximately Portland proper (not the RLIS data extent.)
 Requires manual download of RLIS streets layer (centerline) data.
-Downloads latest Oregon OSM extract.
+Downloads OSM data via overpass API.
 Generates path networks for RLIS (city) data and OSM data, and matches them.
 Also generates mismatched name report (.csv) and geojson file.
 By default all output/intermediary files are written as geojson only.